readyready15728/misc/awakemud-notes.md

 * Takashi Takechi in the Knight Errant Training Facility sells guns and ammunition.
-* Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances.
+* Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances, optical chips and cyberdeck parts.
 * Cranial Caps in the Knight Center Shopping Mall (ground floor) has offensive trucker hats.
 * Lead Loaders in the Knight Center Shopping Mall (first floor) sells SMGs and Fast and Deadly sells other long guns.
 In fact there are a bunch of long guns on that floor in addition to cyberware, bioware, body armor and ammunition.
 And all kinds of melee weapons.
 * There is an ATM on the first floor of the Knight Center Shopping Mall, near the escalators.
 * A leather rifle strap can be bought at Bolshevik Buffet on the first floor